Dante1DC/fine-tuned/README.md

 - For Windows and Mac, go here: https://unity.com/download
 - For Linux, follow these instructions: https://docs.unity3d.com/hub/manual/InstallHub.html#install-hub-linux After installing Unity, clone this repository.
 Then, open Unity Hub, select Open/Import Project, and select the folder that you cloned this repository in.
 After that, it should load this project into your workspace, and you can begin developing.

+# Credits
+Developed by [Dante Dyches-Chandler](linkedin.com/in/dante-dc), [Drew Hall](https://www.linkedin.com/in/athall2026/), [Caiya Khammaly](https://www.linkedin.com/in/caiya-khammaly/), and [Nathan Van Drie](https://www.linkedin.com/in/nathan-van-drie/) for [Cornhacks 2025](https://unlcornhacks.com/#/home).
+Main theme and game music was written, recorded, and produced by us.